dagraham/idea-nursery/README.md

 - description
 Depends on the stage of developement - utimately a useful description of the idea with tags and links.

 - stage of development
-options:
     - thought
     - kernel
     - strategy
     - idea
     - keeper

 - status
-options:
-    - shelved - paused for the moment
+    - storage - paused for the moment
     - nursery - where the action occurs
     - library - the garden for keepers